rcmoldovan/pumpkin/README.md

 # pumpkin
 Stranger Things pumpkin theme adapted from Kylie Stradley's Halloween Costume.
+Created with Adafruit Flora and LED Pixel lights.
+Written in Arduino.

 KodeThreeKrew, if you want to display something, just add it directly to master and Glip me so that I can push it through.
 Start on line 99 and Write the syntax like this: